+1 - 4 UNITS CS 098

-CS 098 1-4 UNITS COMPUTER SCIENCE WORK EXPERIENCE
+COMPUTER SCIENCE WORK EXPERIENCE

 Supervised training, in the form of on the job employment that will enhance the student's knowledge in the selected field of study.
 The student's major and job must match.
-Students work 5-20 hours per week to earn units using the following formula: For paid work, 75 hours = 1 unit; for volunteer work, 60 hours = 1 unit.
+For paid work, 75 hours = 1 unit; for volunteer work, 60 hours = 1 unit.
 Students may earn a total of 16 units toward graduation in Work Experience 098 courses.
-Students MUST be working for pay or volunteer before registering for a Work Experience class.
-NOTE: Only one section of Work Experience may be taken during a semester.
+See department for specific guidelines.
+Associate Degree Applicable